 We present a Caucasian female born to healthy, non-consanguineous parents.
 She was their second child and her elder brother was fit and well.
 There was no significant extended family history.

 The proband was conceived naturally, when her mother was 20 and her father 30 years old.
 The early antenatal period was uneventful, however intra-uterine growth retardation (IUGR) was noted at 20 weeks’ gestation and continued subsequently in the pregnancy, necessitating induction of labour at 38 weeks.
-At delivery APGAR scores were good, but birth weight was low at 2007g (<0.4th centile) and hypotonia was noted.
+At delivery APGAR scores were good, but birth weight was low at 2007g (<0.4th centile)(see Figure 2) and hypotonia was noted.
 There were feeding difficulties, with a poor suck, which necessitated a brief re-admission at 15 weeks of age, although nasogastric tube feeding was not required.

 In early childhood she remained persistently below the 5th centile for all growth parameters.
 Her early motor milestones were delayed and she did not sit unsupported until 14 months, although she walked at 16 months.
 The predominant concern was in relation to her speech.
 Despite normal hearing, at two years and six months she only spoke three single words and therefore the first two years of her education were at a language unit.
 She was toilet trained during the daytime at five years of age and was described as stubborn, but there were no marked behavioural problems.
 She was noted to have a bilateral esotropia, which was managed with glasses.